-Week 2: September 10 Articulating a Theory of Learning: Starting with Your Story
+Week 3: January 27 Articulating a Theory of Learning: Starting with Your Story and Connecting with Current Research While Engaging the Lenses of Power and Privilege

-Finish the learning representation you started in class and write your learning reflection paper BEFORE moving on to listening to/reading the assignments below.
+Write your learning reflection paper and make your representation BEFORE moving on to listening to/reading the assignments below.
 Please upload a photo of your representation and your paper to canvas before class.
 Be prepared to share your completed representation and paper in class.